 A Flip of Faith

-The mural is mounted on the building occupied by the Behind Bars bicycle shop at 48 John Street.
+The mural is located at 48 John Street.

 Wings of Hope